Model Versioning

 error |

 Validation failed.
-The validationError field contains details about what went wrong.
-Fix the issue and re-upload or revalidate. |
+The validationError field carries the diagnostic.
+Fix the upstream artifact and trigger a revalidate (see below) or re-upload. |

-You can trigger revalidation of a model using xeroctl models revalidate <model-id>
+Trigger revalidation with xeroctl models revalidate <model-id>

-or the POST /models/:modelId/revalidate API endpoint.
+or POST /{project_id}/v1/models/{model_id}/revalidate.
 This

 Model Loading